aNI sORTING ui

 UX/UI Design Intern | Internship Task

 Ani is a social media app for anime fans to share posts, engage with communities, and connect over shared interests.
-As a UX/UI intern, I was tasked with researching and implementing optimal ways to sort posts in the feed to improve usability and engagement.
+My task as a UX/UI intern was to research and design optimal feed-sorting options that improve usability and keep engagement high.

 Market Research